JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 Mostly because of the teachers of those subjects that tought them such bs.

 As you can see I changed my field too.
-I quickly realized that law is absolutely nothing for me and I left after the first semester.
+I quickly realized that the law is absolutely nothing for me and I left after the first semester.

 It took me just the first half year of being outside this toxic shithole of highschool to actually open my eyes and focus more on the things that I really care about